 The disruption of the access track will have a significant impact on the crossing footpaths.
-The access track will need massive improvements to withstand the expected traffic including drainage ditches, dirty water storage etc. 1.3km of 3m wide track will cause a huge amount of dirty water runoff which does not seem to have been considered.
-The impact on the PROW application along the access track should also be considered as the applicant may need to allow for safe people / HGV interface.
+The access track will need significant improvements to withstand the expected traffic including drainage ditches, dirty water storage etc. 1.3km of 3m wide track (stoned and not surfaced) will generate significant run-off in storm events, I cannot see any additional infrastructure proposed that will manage or reduce the surge-loading on the local drainage and watercourse network during storm events, and I cannot identify any treatment/settling ponds that may mitigate against turbidity and debris being emitted from the site and the access track infrastructure.
+The impact on the PROW application along the access track although now slightly better planned seems to lack a safe system of work to allow for a responsible approach to the risks of the people / HGV interface on a live access track.

-The applicant has had no meaningful dialogue with the owners of the fields (and 50m of their access track) to discuss how a dairy business (who own the track) would be able to interact a herd of young cattle with 42 lorry movements a day and allow the public access across the same land at the same time.
-This demonstrates the applicants disregard for the well established local (and rural) businesses who are already under pressure from tough operating conditions.
+I am aware that the applicant has had no meaningful dialogue with the owners of the adjacent fields (and 50m of their access track) to discuss how an existing dairy business would be able to interact a herd of young cattle with 42 lorry movements a day and allow the public access across the same land at the same time.
 I also note WSCC - Public Rights of Way Objection that highlights the Public Rights of Way exist across the entirety of the farmers track across the field and that "the applicant is advised that a public access right has the precedence over private access rights."
+I understand this still stands and is yet another factor for refusing this application.

 In another clear disregard for locals to be impacted by the site, when I read the other letters of objection, I was particularly saddened to read a letter from the closest neighbour of the site who's disabled son will be significantly impacted by the proposed wheel wash, vehicle movements and site access changes and to read of the possible disruption to the course used for the Riding for the Disabled Team.
-The applicant seems to have made no attempt to directly consult the local community to discuss the proposals - the seminars held were in my opinion nothing short of confrontational and displayed bullying tactics.
+With the exception of confrontational one sided webinars, the applicant seems to have made no attempt to directly consult the local community, clubs and societies to discuss the proposals.
+The applicant has no regard for the local area, its amenity and the local people.